-Implant overdentures and bridges also offer our patients ease of care.
+Implant overdentures also offer our patients ease of care.
 They don’t have to worry about using all of the sticky and messy adhesives to hold their dental work in place.
 Many of our denture patients expressed the difficulty of eating certain foods with their dentures.
 Implant overdentures and bridges are secure, so you can bite into that crisp apple or chew through a delicious steak without worrying about your teeth.

 If you are considering your teeth replacement options, call our offices today.
 We stay on the cutting edge of dental technology so we can make sure to off you the best possible solutions for your situation.